GriffithsLab/GSoC_2020_SB/README.md

 ### Database

 The aim is to create a database for each model of the `CentralPeak` result for different brain waves ranges by performing parameter sweeps.
 This enables the user to determine which parameters can be used to produce peak of interests.
-The code used can be found in db folder make_database.py
+The code used can be found in db folder `make_database.py`.

 The code to generate the database for any number of parameters is in the [db](https://github.com/GriffithsLab/GSoC_2020_SB/tree/master/FOOOF_unit/db) folder (make_database.py).
 As input a json file is required with information on the parameters of interest as well as which model is simulated.
 An example of the json file required is in data.json.
-The parameter name and values, the model and the frequency range to run the CentralPeak test are required.
+The parameter name and values, the model and the frequency range to run the `CentralPeak` test are required.
 In addition to the json file, if another filename is given as an argument, the database is saved in a .csv file.
 The final result will look as following:

 <p align="center">